udda/multiload-ng/README.md

 Look at the [FAQ](#faq) for some common pitfalls.
 All additional documentation is located in the [Wiki](../../wiki).

 ### Plugin shows only a vertical blank line
 Probably you compiled against the wrong GTK+ version.
-E.g: LXDE panel and older version of XFCE panel (< 4.12.0) are still GTK2-based, and Multiload-ng build system automatically selects GTK+3 if available.
+E.g: LXDE panel and older version of MATE and XFCE panels are still based on GTK+2, and Multiload-ng build system automatically selects GTK+3 when available.

 Try running Configure with the right options (see [Configure](#configure) section above)